TomStuart92/TomStuart92.github.io/_posts/16-09-04-WelcomeInternet.md

 As with the airport challenge let's use TDD to build this website.
 But first we'll need to take a quick detour to look at Capybara and Sinatra.

+My final solution is hosted here if you care to see the final result first - [Rock Paper Scissors Lizard Spock](https://stark-shelf-40156.herokuapp.com/)

 ## Zoology for Beginners - Capybara for tests.

 So hopefully you've come across RSpec before.
 If not I recommend going to look at the Taking to the Skies [blog post](http://tomstuart92.github.io/Airports), which has a gentle introduction to Test Driven Development using RSpec.